Omnistac/zedux/docs/docs/api/glossary.md

 ### Dynamic Graph Dependency

-When one [graph node](#graph-node) depends on another, Zedux draws an edge between those two nodes in its internal graph algorithm.
+When one [graph node](#graph-node) depends on another, Zedux draws an edge between those two nodes in its internal graph.

 A "dynamic" dependency is a dependency that will trigger updates in the dependent node when the dependency node's state updates.
 Contrast this to [static dependencies](#static-graph-dependency), which do not trigger updates.